---

 ## Bluemercury (Beauty)

-Bluemercury achieved a 4.5x increase in AI-referred product views within 60 days by restructuring SKU pages for generative engine visibility.
-The brand secured a top 5 AI search ranking for luxury skincare by optimizing content for technical accuracy and user suitability.
+Bluemercury achieved a 4.5x increase in AI-referred product views within 60 days and secured a top 5 AI search ranking for luxury skincare.
+These results stem from a strategic restructuring of SKU pages to prioritize data-rich elements that AI engines favor for high-intent beauty queries.

 ## Kendra Scott (Jewelry)